sodadata/docs/README.md

 4. Write your release notes using the style guide for guidance on format, language, etc.
 5. Spell check your content.
 (Copy paste to a Google Doc or your favorite editor to run a spell check.)
 6. Commit your changes, then create a new pull request when you are ready to publish.
-7. In the new pull request, request a review by @janet-can if you wish, or simply squash and merge to publish.
+7. In the new pull request, request a review by @janet-can.
+Upon approval, a Soda-ite squashes and merges your PR.

 ## Use Jekyll markdown